Odor Control Strategies for Natural Bark Potty Pads: Tips & Tricks

 Replenishing Bark Chips and Organic Materials

 Over time, the bark chips in your potty patch for dogs will break down from use.
 Refreshing these materials regularly helps keep the pad functioning as intended and reduces the risk of odor.
 Look for untreated bark that’s safe for dogs and easy to compost after use.
-Replenishing bark also helps maintain absorbency, which controls moisture more effectively.
+Replenishing the bark also helps maintain absorbency, which helps control moisture more effectively.
 This step can be done every few weeks, depending on how often your pet uses the pad.
 Replacing old material with fresh bark prevents saturation and helps eliminate unpleasant odors.

 Subscription Services for Odor Prevention